hybridsjs/hybrids/docs/store/usage.md

 * **returns**:
   * In pending state a promise instance resolving with the next model value or a list of values, `false` otherwise

 The function supports passing one or more model instances.
-It returns a promise when at least one of the model instances (`OR` condition) is being fetched from async storage, or when the instance is set (`store.set()` method always use Promise API).
-If the model instance is resolved (it is in a stable state), the guard returns `false`.
+It returns a promise when at least one of the model instances (`OR` condition) is being fetched from async storage or when the instance is being set (the `store.set()` method always uses the Promise API).
+If the model instance is resolved (in a stable state), the guard returns `false`.

-Both pending and ready guards can be truthy if the already resolved model instance is being updated.
+Both the pending and ready guards can be truthy if an already resolved model instance is being updated.

 ### `store.error`